NaeemBolchhi/akashic-js/CDN.md

 ## v0.1.0

-IndexedDB is not working properly in this version, do not use
+IndexedDB is not working properly in this version, do not use.